Prison awaits woman who gave false name

 A woman who gave her niece’s name to deputies when she was arrested was sentenced to 2-6 years in prison on Monday.

-Riki Eltingham, 41, received consecutive 1-3-year prison sentences on charges of using another person’s identity and possession of stolen property.
+Riki Eltringham, 41, received consecutive 1-3-year prison sentences on charges of using another person’s identity and possession of stolen property.

 Prosecutor Chelsea Mazza said the use of her name could affect the niece in the future.
-Eltingham and Jeremy Daniel Stritenberger, 43, were also wanted in California.
+Eltringham and Jeremy Daniel Stritenberger, 43, were also wanted in California.